hellothere1873/SOC-Lab/Day9.md

-I set up a dashboard on the Elasticsearch GUI of my ELK Stack server for failed and successful authentication attempts on the ubuntu SSH enabled server
+I set up a dashboard on the Elasticsearch GUI of my ELK Stack server for failed and successful authentication attempts on the ubuntu SSH enabled server and for the RDP server as well.

 I used this filter.